-After earning his BA in creative writing from
+Minnesota, and he earned his BA in creative writing from

-he earned his MA in creative writing and continued post-graduate studies with
+he earned his MA in creative writing and continued post-graduate studies

-Speculative Fiction Writing Workshop and SF
+Speculative Fiction Writing Workshop and SF Institute.

-direct the Center for the Study of Science Fiction.
-Among other things, he studied astronomy and psychology on his route
+Center for the Study of Science Fiction.

 Read more about McKitterick here, or check out his personal website here.